DDR SDRAM: History

-In the late 1980s IBM had built DRAMs using a dual-edge clocking feature and presented their results in the International Solid-State Circuits Convention in 1990.
+In the late 1980s IBM had built DRAMs using a dual-edge clocking feature and presented their results at the International Solid-State Circuits Convention in 1990.
+However, it was standard DRAM, not SDRAM.

-Samsung demonstrated the first DDR memory prototype in 1997, and released the first commercial DDR SDRAM chip (64 Mbit) in June 1998, followed soon after by Hyundai Electronics (now SK Hynix) the same year.
+Samsung demonstrated the first DDR SDRAM memory prototype in 1997, and released the first commercial DDR SDRAM chip (64 Mbit) in June 1998, followed soon after by Hyundai Electronics (now SK Hynix) the same year.
 The development of DDR began in 1996, before its specification was finalized by JEDEC in June 2000 (JESD79).
-JEDEC has set standards for data rates of DDR SDRAM, divided into two parts.
+JEDEC has set standards for the data rates of DDR SDRAM, divided into two parts.
 The first specification is for memory chips, and the second is for memory modules.
 The first retail PC motherboard using DDR SDRAM was released in August 2000.